MichaelCurrin/easy-prompt/README.md

 # Easy Prompt
-> A web app that allows you to quickly and easily add onto your existing LLM prompt to achieve high quality results
+> Extend your prompt to get high quality results from an LLM

 <!-- Badges generated with: https://michaelcurrin.github.io/badge-generator/ -->